IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 22.214.171.124 Review of draft standards

 The RevCom Administrator shall distribute a copy of each proposed standard to the members of RevCom, together with the submittal form and any other pertinent information, for review.
-An IEEE-SA Standards Board member or the liaison representative may request a copy of the proposed standard from the RevCom Administrator.
+An IEEE SA Standards Board member or the liaison representative may request a copy of the proposed standard from the RevCom Administrator.
 RevCom members are responsible for reviewing the documents and submitting comments to the RevCom Administrator.
-All comments and objections with reasons shall be distributed by the RevCom Administrator to RevCom members and the liaison representative of the Sponsor.
+All comments and objections with reasons shall be distributed by the RevCom Administrator to RevCom members and the liaison representative of the Standards Committee.

 Examples of some of the points that must be carefully analyzed are given in the following paragraphs:

-At the suggestion of the Secretary, the Sponsor may send a representative to the RevCom meeting at which a proposed standard having unresolved negative comments is to be reviewed.
+At the suggestion of the Secretary, the Standards Committee may send a representative to the RevCom meeting at which a proposed standard having unresolved negative comments is to be reviewed.
 The Secretary shall ensure that the representative receives a copy of all comments, objections, and negative RevCom votes with reasons.
-The Sponsor representative shall be given an opportunity to discuss them at the meeting.
+The Standards Committee representative shall be given an opportunity to discuss them at the meeting.

 188.8.131.52 Proponents and objectors to actions before RevCom

 Proponents and objectors to actions before RevCom may attend meetings to present their views.
-When negative comments are received in advance from RevCom members, the Sponsor shall be invited to send a representative(s) to the RevCom meeting to answer questions and help resolve issues.
+When negative comments are received in advance from RevCom members, the Standards Committee shall be invited to send a representative(s) to the RevCom meeting to answer questions and help resolve issues.

 184.108.40.206 Dissenting opinions